Eric-Dally/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

-Organized date using a pivot table based on the campaign outcomes.
+-Organized dates using a pivot table based on the campaign outcomes.
-Created chart to visualize the relationship between the outcomes and launch month. (see below)
+-Created chart to visualize the relationship between the outcomes and launch month. (see below)
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/82424250/116789612-475b6680-aa75-11eb-9326-531887a4e6c0.png)

 ### Analysis of Outcomes Based on Goals